 More and more police chiefs recognize the importance and advantages of creating opportunities for self-care among their officers.
 They have witnessed the positive changes in attitude from those that attend self-care sessions and now accept that these techniques are effective.

 As a result of increased awareness, in January 2021 the National Civilian Police adopted a new holistic integral health policy aimed at improving the wellbeing of police officers.
 This important new policy calls for additional self-care workshops, outlines internal procedures for identifying and reporting potential suicide cases, mandates an examination of masculinities and human rights in suicide prevention workshops, and calls for police trainings on domestic violence, alcoholism, and stress management.

 In a country where gang members far outnumber police, El Salvadoran officers can already become overwhelmed with managing crime.
 Since the emergence of COVID-19, police contend with the combined effects of the pandemic itself and gangs’ shifting tactics in response to quarantine.
 If left unchecked, these resulting pressures have the potential to exacerbate already high rates of stress and suicide among National Civilian Police members.
 While there are many unanswered questions, what is abundantly clear is the need for sustained interventions that give police officers the tools they need to more effective care for themselves and those in the communities they serve.

-J. Javier Agosto is a Senior Technical Advisor at Checchi and Company, a wholly owned subsidiary of Dexis Consulting Group.
+J. Javier Agosto was a Senior Technical Advisor at Checchi and Company, a wholly owned subsidiary of Dexis Consulting Group that has now been consolidated.
 He has more than 20 years of experience providing support to USAID-funded justice sector and citizen security programs in Latin America and the Caribbean.